ruhler/fable/tutorials/FirstProgram.md

 discards its result.
 It will report any syntax, compiler, or runtime errors encountered.

-Try running our program using the following:
+Try running your program using the following:

-    fble-test -I tutorials -m /Tutorial1%
+    fble-test -I . -m /FirstProgram%

-(If you have built fble yourself and haven't yet installed `fble-test`, it should be available at the path `fble/test/fble-test` in your build directory.)
+**Note:** If you have built fble yourself and haven't yet installed `fble-test`, it should be available at the path `fble/test/fble-test` in your build directory.

-The `-I tutorials` option says to look in the directory `tutorials` for your fble program.
-You can use this to try running the `tutorials/Tutorial1.fble` program included alongside this tutorial.
-To run your own `Tutorial1.fble` file, replace `tutorials` with the path to the directory containing your `Tutorial1.fble` file.
+The `-I .` option says to look in the current directory  for your `FirstProgram.fble`.
+You could change this to `-I tutorials/FirstProgram`, for example, to try running the `tutorials/FirstProgram/FirstProgram.fble` program included alongside this tutorial instead.

-The `-m /Tutorial1%` option says which fble module to run.
-We haven't introduced modules in this tutorial, but briefly, Tutorial1.fble defines a module referenced by the module path `/Tutorial1%` from the include directory specified by the `-I` option discussed above.
-The `fble-test` program will convert the module path `/Tutorial1%` to the file name `Tutorial1.fble` and search for that file to run in the given include path.
+The `-m /FirstProgram%` option says which fble module to run.
+We haven't introduced modules in this tutorial, but briefly, FirstProgram.fble defines a module referenced by the module path `/FirstProgram%` from the include directory specified by the `-I` option discussed above.
+The `fble-test` program will convert the module path `/FirstProgram%` to the file name `FirstProgram.fble` and search for that file to run in the given include path.

 If all goes well, nothing should be printed out.
 That means there weren't any errors.
 To force an error, change one of the `Unit@ _ = ...` lines.
 For example, change `Unit@ _ = z.3.0;` to `Unit@ _ = z.3.1;`.
 Rerun the command above, and you should get an error message:

-> tutorials/Tutorial1.fble:29:15: error: union field access undefined: wrong tag
+> FirstProgram.fble:29:15: error: union field access undefined: wrong tag

 This error message means you tried to access a union field that was different from the tag associated with the union value.
 In this case, the union value